-Political Science is the study of governments, public policies and political processes, systems, and political behavior.
-At Bethel, we offer courses in the political science subfields of political theory, American politics, comparative politics, international relations, and public administration.
-We cover the field with a keen eye towards integrating the best that political science has to offer with the demands of the Christian faith.
+Political science is the study of governments, public policies and political processes, systems, and political behavior.
+We cover the field with a keen eye toward integrating the best that political science has to offer with the demands of the Christian faith.

 Why should I study political science?

-Political Science is an ideal liberal arts major that can help Christian students to equip themselves as readers, writers, and thinkers who still want to make a practical impact on the everyday life of their fellow citizens.
-If you’re interested in American politics, international relations, public policy, or big questions such as, “what is the purpose of government,” political science may be a good field for you.
+Political science is an ideal liberal arts major that can help Christian students to equip themselves as readers, writers, and thinkers who want to make a tangible impact on the everyday lives of their fellow citizens.
+If you’re interested in American politics, international relations, public policy, or big questions about the purpose of government, political science may be a good field for you.

 What can I do with this degree?